No matter how good your oral hygiene routine, circumstances may lead to you losing one or more of your teeth during your lifetime.

 In some instances, you might be expected to pay a deposit in advance of the treatment.

 Given the cost of teeth implants, particularly if having more than 1, many dental practices offer a payment plan.

 Some payment plans might be managed by the dental practice, but most will be run by external finance companies who you will be taking out a contract with.

 The quality of the offer can vary considerably and may well be influenced by your credit history, as credit checks will be completed.
 This is the same if you are borrowing money for anything you buy.

 Be sure to research and understand any payment plan contract before signing it.

-If you have dental insurance, it may well be worth checking your cover, some will be able to contribute to the payment of the work, but few will cover the full cost.
+If the need for an implant comes as a bit of a surprise, but you already have dental insurance,it may well be worth checking your cover, some will be able to contribute to some of the fees, but few will cover the full cost.

-Only agree to paying for what you can reasonably afford.
-In most instances implants are not essential and there may well be more cost effective options, even if temporary, until such time as you can afford to have the work done.
+If you are considering taking out a plan, only agree to pay for what you can reasonably afford.
+In most instances, implants are not essential and there may well be more cost-effective options, even if temporary, until such time as you can afford to have the work done.

-Much peace of mind comes from having the dentist that installed the implants in your mouth, and being just a short drive away is particularly beneficial.
+Much peace of mind comes from having the dentist that installed the implants in your mouth, being just a short drive away.
 They are within easy reach and easily contactable should anything go wrong.